nguyenvinh2/Hangman-for-C-Sharp/README.md

 Outside the game, user will have to specify the option and confirm it via the enter key.

-The User will have to create his/her own list of words via the Add Word Option in the Settings Menu.
-The file will be created where it was executed.
-The location is likely to be @ Lab03-Word-Guess-Game\Lab03WordGuessGame\bin\Debug\netcoreapp2.1\words.txt
+The location of the stored Word List assumes the location of program execution is @ Lab03-Word-Guess-Game\Lab03WordGuessGame\bin\Debug\netcoreapp2.1\

+The name of the store Word List is words.txt

+Thus the path is specified as ../../../../words.txt, which is in the same location as the Lab03WordGuessGAme.sln.

+If the user's settings is completely different, the path variable can be adjusted in the TitleScreen() method in Program.cs

-The words.txt will not exist until it is initiated by Adding a Word!
+If the words.txt does not exist, it can be initiated by Adding a Word!

 ## Testing